nshubina/Portfolio/SQL/README.md

-# 📊 Airport Database Projects
+# 📊 Airport Database Project

+This project was developed in the MS SQL Server environment.<br>
-This project demonstrates my skills in working with relational databases.
-I wrote my queries in Microsoft SQL Server.
+It shows my skills in working with relational databases.

+Here you can find the following:<br>
+- <a href="" target="_blank"> 📂 source </a> - contains the database schema and test data.
+- <a href="" target="_blank"> 📂 queries </a> – this folder includes SQL queries: each script contains a task and its solution, written using different SQL operators and techniques.
+- <a href="" target="_">📄PDF</a> - In the PDF, I describe my script and the operands I used.
+It also shows screenshots with results.

 ## 📁 Database tables